atenearesearchgroup/graphCEP/README.md

 Some of our artifacts have two projects: a Scala project and a Java project.
 The first one contains the source code and the second one is an auxiliary project that allows to export a jar file.

+## Scala version

+Some of our projects have been built with Scala version 2.11.
+It is necessary to check if the Scala Library Container within Scala project has proper version when you import the project.
+If not follow these steps:

+- Right click on scala project and click on 'Properties'.
+- Select 'Scala Compiler' on the left menu.
+- Select 'Use Project Settings' checkbox.
+- Select 'Latest 2.11 bundle (dynamic)' on 'Scala installation' option.
+- Click on 'Apply and Close'.
+- Update maven dependencies as we explain above.

 # 1. Motorbike4Esper Project

 Motorbike example with Esper technology.